LKummer/Lander/demo/content/guide/_index.md

 bottom:
   title: 'Need More Help?'
   text: 'Check out existing Github Issues or open a new one.'
-  button:
+  buttons:
-    label: 'See the Github Issues'
+    - label: 'See the Github Issues'
       url: '/test'
+      color: 'accent'
 ---